 About 80% of SaaS websites use a call to action (CTA) in their hero section in an attempt to convert visitors immediately or inform them of the next step that they should take.

 However, nearly 20% of websites aren’t taking advantage of CTAs in their UX design.
 While many of these websites use text and visual appeal to explain their value proposition, their customers can only discover the next steps by scrolling down the page and exploring the product.

 The number of CTAs in the hero section in SaaS web design varies between companies.
 About 46% of hero sections contain a single button CTA and another 23% used two buttons in an attempt to give readers options.

-Often, one button invites users to contact the company while the other button leads to an element that the company considers valuable for the reader, like a case study or a pricing page.
+Often, the first button invites users to contact the company while the second button leads to an element that the company considers valuable for the reader, like a case study or a pricing page.